newtheatre/history-project/_shows/06_07/the_seagull.md

     snapshot: F0QvA
     publisher: Impact Nottingham
     author: Becca Wright
-    title: "The Pillowman @ Nottingham New Theatre"
+    title: "The Seagull @ Nottingham New Theatre"
     date: 2007-05-10
     quote: "If you are planning a night of light-hearted escapism from the stresses of exams, you may be disappointed.
 I was left moved, and with plenty to think about, although I have to blame the play for my increased stress levels, having been left pondering what the seagull flying ahead actually represents.
 Any ideas?"
 ---